BrandenPavon/BlackScholes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-    Black Scholes Option Pricing Visualizer Project
+    Black Scholes Option Pricing Project

     This project visualizes the Black Scholes Option Pricing formula with Heatmaps and allows users to customize their input to the formula.
-Users can see the visualization through a web client.
+Users can see the visualization through a command line prompt.

 <!-- GETTING STARTED -->
 ## Getting Started